Geotag Photos Using a GPX Track Log

 Getting a GPX File

-HoudahGeo reads GPX, NMEA, Garmin FIT, and Wintec TES files directly — no conversion needed for these formats.
+HoudahGeo reads GPX, NMEA, Garmin FIT, and Wintec TES files directly — no third-party conversion required for these four formats.
+If your GPS device exports any of these, drag the file straight into HoudahGeo.

 Step 1 — Load Photos and GPS Track